LawLabsCanada/task-list-exercise/README.md

 ## 🎯 Overview

-The goal is to create a simple task list application using Angular, NGXS for state management, and TailwindCSS for styling.
+The goal is to create a simple task list application using Angular and TailwindCSS for styling.
 This exercise is designed to understand a candidate's thought process, problem-solving approach, and programming style.
 Candidates have the freedom to implement features and structure the application as they see fit, allowing for creative solutions and personal coding style.

 ## 🛠️ Tech Stack

 - Angular
-- NGXS for state management
 - TailwindCSS (utility-first CSS framework)
-- No backend required - all state managed in memory
+- No backend required - all state managed in memory using Angular services

 ## ✨ Features